Nero d’Avola – versatile, balanced, full of flavour

 Among the top wines that we tasted were:

 Planeta, Santa Cecilia, Noto DOC, 2011, 14%.
-Although this variety is grown all over the island, its home and quality heartland are in the south eastern corner, around Noto as here.
+Although this variety is grown all over the island, its home and quality heartland is in the southeastern corner, around Noto as here.
 This is a great and widely available example of a very approachable and elegant style of Nero d’Avola with lifted plum, raspberry and blackberry fruit, moderately full-bodied, powerful but lithe.
-The wine, 100% Nero d’Avola, spends 14 months in second and third year barrels.
+The wine, 100% Nero d’Avola, spends 14 months in second and third-year barrels.

-Feudo Montoni have two Nero d’Avola crus.
+Feudo Montoni has two Nero d’Avola crus.
 Lagnusa, 2013, 13.5%.
 From 40-year old vines planted at 4,400 plants per hectare, a mixture of bush vines and Guyot-trained.
 This cru is more black-fruited, with intriguing almond and herbal notes and a candied orange perfume; very complex.
 Medium-bodied with fine chalky tannins.
-Vrucara, 2011, 14% by comparison comes from fruit picked from 80-year old bush vines planted at just 2,600 plants per hecatare.
+Vrucara, 2011, 14%, by comparison, comes from fruit picked from 80-year old bush vines planted at just 2,600 plants per hectare.
 Long maceration on the skins and aged mostly in concrete for 45 months, with 15% being aged in new barrels.
 Medium ruby in colour, silky oak texture has yet to fully integrate with fine, complex fruit.
-Both red and black fruit on this cru, tied together with a fine acidic and tannic structure.
+Both red and black fruit on this cru tied together with a fine acidic and tannic structure.
 (Ultimate accolade: I bought a case of this on my return to the UK.)